What is Individual Freedom?

-Walk up to the average person in a first world country today and ask: What Is Individual Freedom?
+Walk up to someone in a first world country and ask: What Is Individual Freedom?

 They will scratch their head, think for a minute, and say something like:

 Individual freedom is going where I want to go, and doing what I want to do, as long as I don’t hurt anyone.
 Right?